The-Hustler-Hattab/c2-ui/README.md

 # Angular Project - Command and Control

-This Angular project is designed for [brief description of the project].
+This Angular project is crafted to oversee compromised computers within a command and control environment.
+It incorporates Okta authentication, facilitating secure access.
+The system offers a streamlined process for downloading files that have been exfiltrated from the targets.
+Additionally, it features a comprehensive log table to record and monitor events.
+For enhanced control over the botnet, the project includes a user-friendly command line interface.

 ## Table of Contents